FaizRasool/threetiertemplate/README.md

 - `Infrastructure`: deploys the networking infrastructure
 - `ADDS`: deploys the VMs acting as Active Directory DS servers, deploys Active Directory to these VMs, and deploys the domain in Azure.
 - `Operational`: deploys the web, business and data tier VMs and load balancers
-- `Post`: Initiates post deployment configuration such as domain joining the Jumpbox VM.
 - `DeployAll`: deploys all the preceding deployments.

 UK Governments Private Network Connectivity